Music is a diverse form of expression that takes in many styles. It's a popular field that can only be briefly sampled in a short article.

 Back in 1973, Townes Van Zandt wrote Pancho and Lefty, presumably about the great Mexican revolutionary Pancho Villa and his sidekick, Lefty.
 Though there is no mistaking the real-life existence of Pancho, Lefty's story may be partially or even completely fictionalized.
 Nonetheless, Willie Nelson and Merle Haggard covered the tune in 1983 and each went on to make millions off their outlaw Super Hit.
 As for Townes, Pancho and Lefty helped the Fort Worth native to go on and earn the title, as the "Greatest Songwriter that Texas Ever Produced."

-Keep an eye out for Townes who makes a cameo near the end of the video.
+Keep an eye out for Townes, who makes a cameo (holding the guitar) near the end of the video.

 Pancho and Lefty (Willie and Merle respectively)